sajya/watcher/README.md

 - Provides a local HTTP/1 web server.
 - Generates SSL certificates.
-- A must-have tool when developing Laravel apps locally.
-(If you don't have docker, homestead, etc...)
+- A must-have tool when developing Laravel apps locally. *(If you don't have docker, homestead, etc... :smile:)*

 ## Installation